Liao dynasty: Tianzuo (1101–1125)

-Only three months after becoming emperor, Chun died, leaving his widowed empress in charge.
-In the late autumn of 1122, her commanders Guo Yaoshi and Gao Feng defected with their troops to the Song.
-They led Song troops in an attack on the Southern Capital, but even in the Liao's withered state, the Song army was still unable to overcome Khitan defenses and failed to take the city.
-In the winter, Aguda took the Southern Capital, and the remaining Khitans fled in two groups to the west.
-One group led by Xiao Gan fled to Western Xia where they set up a short lived Xi dynasty that lasted only five months before Gan died at the hands of his own troops.
+The remaining Khitans fled in two groups to the west.
+One group led by Xiao Gan fled to Western Xia where they set up a short lived Xi dynasty that lasted five months before Gan died at the hands of his own troops.
 The other group, led by Yelü Dashi, joined Tianzuo at the Xia border.
 In the early summer of 1123, Dashi was captured by the Jin and forced to lead them to Tianzuo's camp, where the entire imperial family except for Tianzuo and one son were captured.
 Tianzuo sought refuge with Emperor Chongzong of Western Xia, who while initially receptive, changed his mind after warnings from the Jurchens and declared himself a vassal of Jin in 1124.
 Tianzuo fled further north into the steppes where he traded his clothes for food from the Khongirad.
 In spite of all these setbacks, Tianzuo still held onto the delusion of retaking the Western and Southern Capitals, and attacked nearby prefectures.
 Dashi, who had rejoined Tianzuo, grew tired of his behavior and left for the west.
 Tianzuo was captured in early 1125 and taken to the Jin court where he held the title of "king of the seashore" (haipin wang).
 According to the History of Liao, Tianzuo died at the age of 54 in 1128.